Aramantos/MS2-The-Einstein-Riddle/README.md

       - Yes, I am hopelessly lost - reveals the hint based on the user's current answers
       - No, I will try harder - changes panel to "no-hint"
   - Hint button is disabled
-- When clues button is pressed...
+- When the clues button is pressed...
   - All other potential panels are removed
   - Displays the hint panel
   - Clues button is disabled
-- When notepad button is pressed...
+- When the notepad button is pressed...
   - All other potential panels are removed
   - Displays the textarea
   - Notepad button is disabled